conorpp/conorpp.github.com/_posts/2016-01-08-security-and-usage-of-braintree-a-paypal-backed-payment-gateway-api.md

 # My set up with Braintree

 After starting an LLC, I decided I would try setting up [Braintree](https://www.braintreepayments.com/).
-Braintree is a payment gateway API service (like Stripe) owned by Paypal.
+It's a payment service (like Stripe) owned by Paypal.
-Braintree allows businesses to easily collect money from customers for a variety of payment options (credit, debit, bitcoin, etc) and be
+Braintree allows businesses to easily collect money from customers for a variety of payment options (Visa, Mastercard, Discover, etc) and be
 [PCI compliant](https://articles.braintreepayments.com/reference/security/pci-compliance).
-Since Braintree handles this and provides a simple interface to transfer all collected customer money to a business bank account, they are considered to be a [payment gateway](https://en.wikipedia.org/wiki/Payment_gateway).
+Since Braintree handles this and provides an interface to transfer collected money to a business account, they are considered to be a [payment gateway](https://en.wikipedia.org/wiki/Payment_gateway).

 Providing a payment gateway service is not easy from a security perspective.
+The creators of the PCI standard (large credit card brands) want to minimize credit fraud and won't accept transactions from non-compliant services.
-PCI is partly designed to make sure that gateway services prevent user error, where the user is the business.
-A gateway service should assume that users are oblivious.
+The PCI standard is partly designed to make sure that gateway services prevent errors from the user, where a user is a business.

+So a gateway service should assume that users are oblivious.
 They should assume that once users get a hold on some sensitive information, say some credit cards or bank account numbers, they will store it insecurely and it will be compromised.

 In this post I will go over Braintree's security design and the infrastructure I decided to use to integrate it with my website.

 # Braintree work flow

-General work flow is as follows:
+General work flow for a business is as follows:

 * Generate a unique, signed identifier to represent a customer, called a client token.
 * The customer will enter payment information into the Braintree origin.